material-motion/material-motion/essentials/github_issue_flow.md

 ## Communication

 Frequent communication is paramount when working in a distributed open source team.
+Because our team is not located in one geographical location, we make heavy use of **distributed** workflow principles.

 ### Assignment is ownership